Vortex ring-cylinder interactions: regimes, reconnection, and the role of topology: The role of body and vortex topology

 Overall, this behavior closely resembles that of normal BVI in the weak vortex regime.
 To further support this, figure~\ref{fig:ww-halfwire-cut} shows the temporal evolution of the vorticity modulus along a constant-radius cut through the ring center.
 These panels can be directly compared to figure~11 in \cite{soriano2024direct} for the case of cylinder–vortex tube interaction in the strong regime ($I_P=0.25$).
 The same stretching and necking dynamics are observed as the vortex approaches the object, followed by subsequent deformation and partial recovery of the core.
 This comparison highlights the role of topology in governing whether reconnection can occur: because the ring has two points of contact with a full cylinder, a secondary string of vorticity can form and reconnect with the ring to form a secondary ring, whereas in the case of the half-wire, the topological characteristics are different and no such reconfiguration is possible.
 Thus, when topology permits, rings and tubes can exhibit qualitatively similar phenomenology.

-To further explore the effect of topology, figure~\ref{fig:ww-otherwire} shows simulations in which the ring interacts with X-shaped and T-shaped structures.
+To further explore the effect of topology, we simulate the interaction between a ring and several objects such as T-shaped structures or $N_b$-pointed stars.
+First, figure~\ref{fig:ww-otherwire} shows simulations in which the ring interacts with X-shaped ($N_b=4$) and T-shaped structures.
 In the first case, the ring is cut into four smaller rings, while in the second it splits into three rings of differing size and circulation.
 Using the negatively signed angular vorticity section of the ejected ring, we estimate the circulation of these structures.
 For the full-wire case, each secondary ring carries approximately $23\%$ of the original circulation at $t=60$.
 For the X-structure, each secondary ring contains roughly $15\%$, while for the T-structure at the same time instant, the two smaller rings each contain about $15\%$ and the larger one about $24\%$ of the original circulation.

+If one naively totals the circulation of the four rings, it may seem that they contain more total circulation than the rings resulting from a ``cut in half''.
+However, there is no reason to think that the circulation would ``split'' between the rings: indeed, in the absence of viscosity each ring should retain the full circulation.

+To further showcase this, the left panel of figure \ref{fig:nbars} we show the instantaneous azimuthal vorticity for $N_b=3$, i.e.~a three pointed star, at the mid-point between two points.
+We can observe that the behaviour of the vorticity is quite similar to that seen for the interaction with a wire at similar $Re_\Gamma$, $T_D$ in Figure \ref{fig:cr0p2-rcyl0p1-wth-re1000}: the detached secondary vorticity has rolled up while the primary vorticity is more deformed.
+Regardless of how many rings the primary ring splits into, the vorticity distribution of both primary and secondary vorticity remains approximately equal (save viscous effects).
+Hence, the loss of circulation is due to increased viscous effects, not to the number of rings.

+To quantify this, in the right panel of figure \ref{fig:nbars}, we show the circulation in the ejected rings $\Gamma_2$ s a function of $N_b$, with $\Gamma_2\sim N_b^{-1}$ included as a reference.
+We can see that while the circulation decreases, as the number of bars/points becomes larger, the decrease in circulation of the secondary rings is less pronounced than a theoretical estimate based on circulation equipartition.

 These results again underscore the central role of topology in determining the outcome of the interaction.
 By altering the connectivity of the obstacle, we effectively control how the primary vortex ring is partitioned into smaller components, and the circulation of each fragment depends on the angular arrangement of the cutting surfaces.
 In essence, the topology of the object acts as a governing parameter in the redistribution of circulation and the formation of secondary structures.